Why should I be part of Jewish Camps USA?

 What should I take to camp with me?

 Before you go to camp we will provide you with an in depth packing list to give you a guide on what to pack.
-You should also look at your camps website as many will have a packing list for the campers, you should also take this into consideration when packing.
+You should also look at your camps website as many will have a packing list for the campers, so you should also take this into consideration when packing.

 How do I gain a visa?

 To work at an American summer camp you need to gain a J-1 visa and we help you with every step to gain this.
-You will have to go to the American embassy in London or Dublin to gain this and the process for this will begin as soon as you are placed at a camp.
+You will have to go to the American embassy in London to gain this and the process for this will begin as soon as you are hired at a camp.
 You won’t need an ESTA to go to camp as you will be on a J-1 working visa.

 Will I know anyone else going to the same camp as me?